Dodgers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joey Meneses and the Washington Nationals will take the field on Friday at Nationals Park against Emmet Sheehan, who is projected to start for the Los Angeles Dodgers.
-First pitch will be at 7:05 PM ET for the first game of a three-game series.
+Jake Irvin takes the mound for the Washington Nationals on Saturday at Nationals Park against Jason Heyward and the Los Angeles Dodgers.
+First pitch is at 4:05 PM ET.

-The Nationals are +140 moneyline underdogs for this matchup against the favored Dodgers (-165).
-The over/under is 9.5 runs for this game.
+The favored Dodgers have -225 moneyline odds against the underdog Nationals, who are listed at +180.
+Los Angeles is the favorite on the run line (-2.5).
+The game's total has been listed at 9.5 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.